-The Venezuelan authorities implemented the United Nations Customs Computerized System in most Venezuelan ports of entry.
+The Venezuelan authorities implement the United Nations Customs Computerized System in most Venezuelan ports of entry.
 By law, only nationals and private customs agencies with Venezuelan local staff can conduct customs procedures.
 A customs agent assesses customs fees, port charges, and taxes and fills out paperwork.
 The customs agent's fee is one percent of the cost, insurance, and freight (CIF) value, plus any other charges accrued during offloading.
-Clearing customs normally requires five to eight working days.
+Customs clearance typically takes 5-8 working days.

-All imported goods presented at the ports of entry must be officially declared to SENIAT authorities within five days of arrival.
+Imported goods must be declared to SENIAT authorities within five days of arrival at ports of entry.
 Fines may be levied and applied to any shipment when the customs entry is made later than five days after the arrival date.
-When an importer either delays or refuses to claim a product arriving in Venezuelan ports, SENIAT will impound the goods not claimed, and, if steep fines and storage fees are not promptly paid, sell the goods at an auction.
+If an importer delays or refuses to claim a product arriving at Venezuelan ports, SENIAT will impound the unclaimed goods.
+If substantial fines and storage fees are not promptly paid, the goods will be sold at auction.